 Bullying is rife in schools.
-1 in 2 LGBT+ young people in the UK and Ireland experience anti-LGBT bullying at school while 1 in 4 Irish LBGTI young people skip school to avoid anti-LGBTI bullying.
+1 in 2 LGBT+ people in the UK and Ireland experience anti-LGBT bullying at school, while 1 in 4 Irish LBGTI young people skip school to avoid anti-LGBTI bullying.

 E – Eating disorders

 Eating disorders are sadly also much higher in LGBT+ young people.
-Transgender young people are 4 times more likely to have an eating disorder compared to their cisgender peers.
-That’s 15% of transgender young people of any sexual orientation reporting an eating disorder (data from a national sample of almost 300,000 young American students).
+Transgender young people are four times more likely to have an eating disorder than their cisgender peers.
+That’s 15% of transgender people of any sexual orientation reporting an eating disorder (data from a national sample of almost 300,000 young American students).
 But it’s not just transgender young people at risk of eating disorders: any LGBT+ young person is at higher risk of an eating disorder of any type.